Answers to Frequently Asked Questions About...

 No, emergency contraceptive pills ("morning after pills" or "day after pills") do not appear to cause any birth defects.
 Although no reliable studies have looked specifically at women who gave birth after using emergency contraception, strong reasons exist for concluding that emergency contraceptive pills will not harm a developing fetus.

-In the case of ulipristal acetate (ella), data are very limited, but suggest that the drug would not harm an existing pregnancy.
+In the case of ulipristal acetate (ella), data are limited, but post-marketing surveillance after widespread use in Europe suggests that the drug would not harm an existing pregnancy.

 A thorough and up-to-date academic review of the medical and social science literature on emergency contraception is available; click here for the PDF .